ahmedshalaby03/CareConnect-Egypt-University-Graduation-Project/README.md

 <div align="center">

-**🎓 Graduation Project — Built with passion, purpose, and a lot of coffee ☕**
+**🎓 University Graduation Project — Clean Architecture on the backend, standalone Angular on the front.**

-*Smart Healthcare Platform — Because healthcare should be accessible to everyone.*
+*CareConnect Egypt — Because healthcare should be easy to find, book, and trust.*

 ⭐ If you found this project interesting, please give it a star!